I’m trying to apply to graduate online, but I can't see how to do it.

 How long do the ceremonies take?
 I want to make a restaurant booking for after the ceremony.

 Ceremonies can vary in length depending on how many are graduating at that time.
-The ceremonies at Claudelands and ASB Arena seem to be on average about two hours.
+The ceremonies at Claudelands seem to be on average about two hours, the ceremonies at Tauranga average one hour.
 Maybe a little less for a smaller cohort, and a little more for a larger cohort (15 minutes either way).
 The Marae ceremonies tend to take a little longer, due to the cultural components preceding the capping and the waiata and haka throughout.
-These are precisely what makes the Marae graduation experience a unique one so it's well worth the extra time.
+These are precisely what makes the Marae graduation experience a unique one.
 Please allow up to three hours for graduating at the Marae.

 What’s the difference between ‘graduation’ and ‘conferral’?

 A person graduates and a qualification is conferred.
 Essentially they mean the same thing and are often used interchangeably.
 People often tend to think of ‘graduation’ as the ceremony where you walk across the stage and get capped.
 This very act is also when your qualification is conferred.
 Conferrals also happen at various times throughout the year at University Council meetings – where a list of names is presented to council and their qualifications are conferred at that time.
 Students cannot attend these meetings.
 This is known as graduating ‘in absentia’ (ie not being present at a ceremony) and your certificate is posted out to you after the meeting/ceremony.

 I don’t want to come to a graduation ceremony.
 Does that mean I won’t graduate?

 Students must complete their invitation to graduate whether they wish to attend a ceremony or graduate ‘in absentia’ (which means without being present at a ceremony).
 If we do not receive a response from you we will defer your qualification conferral to the next graduation period.
 If you do nothing you will automatically be conferred after a year and your certificate will be posted to your last known address held in MyWaikato.